These ground chicken meatballs are perfect any night of the week. The meatballs are super light, juicy, and bursting with the perfect seasoning.

 Place the tray of meatballs in the oven and bake for 15-17 minutes.
 The meatballs will look beige in color when done.

 These chicken meatballs follow a traditional recipe making them very customizable.
-I love to add these simple additions into the mix to switch up the meal.
+I love adding these simple additions to the mix to switch up the meal.

-- Not a fan of chicken?
+- Use different ground meat.
+Not a fan of chicken?
 Swap out the chicken for ground turkey for a similar-tasting meatball.
 The ground turkey is super lean and provides a ton of protein in the meatball dish.
 You can also use ground beef.

 - Think out of the box when it comes to side dishes.
-Sure, you can serve these meatballs with traditional pasta and tomato sauce, or you can go with the healthy and low-carb option and pair the meatballs with spaghetti squash or zucchini noodles.
+Sure, you can serve these meatballs with traditional pasta, sugo, or tomato sauce, or you can go with the healthy and low-carb option and pair the meatballs with spaghetti squash or zucchini noodles.
 Add different sauce options, too, like pesto.

-- To reheat: Place the meatballs on a baking sheet and place them in the oven at a low temperature.
-Make sure to cover the meatballs with foil so they will not dry out.
+To reheat: Place the meatballs on a baking sheet and place them in the oven at a low temperature.
+Cover the meatballs with foil so they will not dry out.

-If you find your chicken meatballs have a tough texture to them after they come out of the oven, you probably overmixed all the ingredients.
-You want to make sure everything is evenly incorporated without mixing the ground chicken too much.
+If your chicken meatballs have a tough texture after they come out of the oven, you probably overmixed all the ingredients.
+You want to ensure everything is evenly incorporated without mixing the ground chicken too much.

-No!
-Since these meatballs are baked they do not require any browning beforehand.
-If you want that slightly crispy texture, turn the meatballs halfway on the pan through baking.
+No. Since these meatballs are baked, they do not require any browning beforehand.
+If you want that slightly crispy texture, you can first brown them in a skillet.